Scezaquer/dubious-programming-language/README.md

 too long, you can always use a #define macro to get a shorthand.

 It is possible to close a namespace using the #spacename macro.
-The following code is strictly equivalent to the one in multiple files above
+The following code is strictly equivalent to the one in the two files above

 ```
 #namespace LIB_A